lxgr-linux/pokete/wiki.md

 ### Healing potion
 Heals a Pokete with 5 HP
 - Price: 15

+### Hyperball
+For catching Poketes with a waaay higher chance
+- Price: 10

 ### Poketeball
 A ball you can use to catch Poketes